GenesysGo/premium-rpc-nodejs-example/README.md

 This is an example setup that puts your authenticated Premium GenesysGo RPC endpoint behind a reverse proxy.
 This allows you to control where requests to your RPC come from without exposing your RPC's authentication tokens to your frontend users, thus protecting your premium resources.

+> **Warning**
+> This is not set up for production use.
+It's specifically configured to work on a local network.
+This Docker setup will also not deploy to a container engine like DigitalOcean's App Platform.
+You will need to modify this configuration to work for your desired production usage.

 The token is automatically fetched every 5 minutes and stored in a redis server that the NGINX proxy has access to read from.

 # Reverse Proxy